juusosar/Distributed_Systems_project/Industry_track.md

 2 Scalability

 If there is a lot of users who are trying to login or register, we are aware of SQLite3's nonconcurrency so if we were to make the program more scalable, we would just switch to using MySQL, which supports concurrency operations.
 We chose SQLite3 for it's lightweight quality.
-For each game server will create a thread so this is not a problem if there are not too many threads so basically it depeds on hardware.
+For each game server will create a thread so this is not a problem if there are not too many threads so basically it depends on hardware.